 Industry Groups

-Capacity utilization for manufacturing decreased 0.1 percentage point in January to 76.3 percent, a rate that is 1.9 percentage points below its long-run (1972–2024) average.
-The operating rate for mining decreased 1.1 percentage points to 89.5 percent, and the operating rate for utilities moved up 4.9 percentage points to 75.7 percent.
-The rate for mining was 3.0 percentage points above its long-run average, while the rate for utilities remained well below its long-run average.
+Capacity utilization for manufacturing was 75.4 percent in November—unchanged from October—and 0.4 percentage point below its September level.
+The manufacturing operating rate in November was 2.8 percentage points below its long-run (1972–2024) average.
+The operating rate for mining rose 0.9 percentage point, on net, in October and November, to 86.3 percent, and the operating rate for utilities moved up 1.0 percentage point, on net, to 70.9 percent.
+In November, the rate for mining was 1.1 percentage points above its long-run average, while the rate for utilities remained substantially below its long-run average.

 Note.
 The statistics in this release cover output, capacity, and capacity utilization in the U.S. industrial sector, which is defined by the Federal Reserve to comprise manufacturing, mining, and electric and gas utilities.
 Mining is defined as all industries in sector 21 of the North American Industry Classification System (NAICS); electric and gas utilities are those in NAICS sectors 2211 and 2212.
-Manufacturing comprises NAICS manufacturing industries (sector 31-33) plus the logging industry and the newspaper, periodical, book, and directory publishing industries.
-Logging and publishing are classified elsewhere in NAICS (under agriculture and information, respectively), but historically they were considered to be manufacturing and were included in the industrial sector under the Standard Industrial Classification (SIC) system.
-In December 2002 the Federal Reserve reclassified all its industrial output data from the SIC system to NAICS.
+Manufacturing comprises NAICS manufacturing industries (sector 31-33) plus the logging industry and the newspaper, periodical, book, and directory publishing industries (except exclusive Internet publishing).
+Logging and publishing are classified elsewhere in NAICS (under agriculture and information respectively), but historically they were considered to be manufacturing and were included in the industrial sector under the Standard Industrial Classification (SIC) system.
+In December 2002, the Federal Reserve reclassified all of its industrial output data from the SIC system to NAICS.

 G.17 Release Tables: